mvextensions/mvbasic/doc/Extension Guide.md

 ### 6.3 Find All References

-You can find all references to a word in your program by **right clicking** on a word and selecting **Find All References** from the menu.
+You can find all references to a word in your program by **right clicking** on a word and selecting `Find All References` from the menu.

-The display consists of 2 panels, the right containing the line that the word is in and the actual code block is in the left.
+The display consists of two panels, the right containing the line that the word is in and the actual code block is in the left.
 Clicking on a line in the right panel will take you to the code block.

 ![Find References](screenshots/find_references.gif)

 ### 6.4 Goto/Peek Definition

-If you **right click** on a internal or external subroutine name and select **Peek Definition** , a window appears showing the internal or external subroutine.
+If you **right click** on a internal or external subroutine name and select `Peek Definition` , a window appears showing the internal or external subroutine.

-If you select **Goto Definition** , the cursor is moved to start of the subroutine.
+If you select `Go to Definition`, the cursor is moved to start of the subroutine.

 ![Goto Definition](screenshots/goto_def.gif)

 ### 6.5 Internal Subroutine lookup

-Pressing **"Ctl-space"** after the word GOTO, GOSUB or GO TO, will allow you to select from defined internal subroutines in your program.
+Pressing <kbd>Ctl</kbd>+<kbd>Space</kbd> after the words `GOTO`, `GOSUB` or `GO TO`, will allow you to select from defined internal subroutines in your program.

 ### 6.6 Compiling and Cataloging your programs

-Right Clicking inside the code window allows you to select 3 options:
+**Right clicking** inside the code window allows you to select 3 options:

-1. Catalog Basic Program – catalogs the BASIC program
+1. `Catalog Basic Program` – catalogs the BASIC program
-2. Compile Basic Program – compiles the basic program.
+2. `Compile Basic Program` – compiles the basic program.
-3. Compile Basic Program with Debug – compiles with the debug flag set.
+3. `Compile Basic Program with Debug` – compiles with the debug flag set.

-After the option is selected, the results will be displayed in message box at the bottom of the screen.
-If an error is detected, the editor will place the cursor on the line where error occurs.
+After the option is selected, results are displayed in the `MV Basic` Output window, and errors have clickable links to the source.

 ### 6.7 Formatting Programs

-**Right Clicking** and selecting **Format Document** , will format your BASIC program.
-The formatting is based on the 2 settings, **MVBasic.indent** and **MVBasic.margin** that have default values of 3 and 5.
+**Right clicking** and selecting `Format Document` , will format your BASIC program.
+The formatting is based on the 2 settings, `MVBasic.indent` and `MVBasic.margin` that have default values of 3 and 5.

 [(top)](#table-of-contents)